mujo-code/chrome-extension/docs/coding-style-guide.md

 ### Technology

 To Lint the code we use [eslint](http://eslint.org) and to format the code we use [prettier](https://prettier.io/).
 The configs can be found in the root of the repository.
 All standards are enforce as is, but can be up for debate in an issues ticket.

+## Conventions

+### Exports

+Named exports are encouraged over default exports.

+### Component Types

+With the introduction of [React hooks](https://reactjs.org/docs/hooks-overview.html) there is not much need to use class components.
+Please make components from stateless function components.

+### File names

+File naming conventions can be found in [file structure document](./file-structure.md#srccomponents).